frh2020/topics/time_series/README.md

 Seasonality feature 'doy' plays a significant role in the training.
 It impacts highly seasonally dependent features such as temperature.

 ## Future works
-internal state depends on number of days
+Internal state depends on number of days

 ## Credit
-origianl work and referances are
+Origianl work and referances are

 https://machinelearningmastery.com/multivariate-time-series-forecasting-lstms-keras/